 Pellonia is usually utilized in hanging baskets but also works well in terrariums.
-This herbaceous perennial hails from the family Urticaceae and has a low growing (3 to 6 inches) habit with spreading or creeping tendencies (1 to 2 feet), making Pellonia useful as a ground cover in appropriate climates.
+This herbaceous perennial hails from the family Urticaceae and has a low growing habit, 3 to 6 inches (8-15 cm.), with spreading or creeping tendencies of 1 to 2 feet (31-61 cm.), making Pellonia useful as a groundcover in appropriate climates.

 How to Grow Pellonias

-Hardy in USDA zones 10-12, Pellonia is an easy to grow houseplant which requires minimum maintenance.
+Hardy in USDA zones 10 through 12, Pellonia is an easy to grow houseplant that requires minimum maintenance.
 Pellonia care requires a medium amount of water and a part shade exposure, flourishing in bright, indirect light.

 When growing Pellonia plants, propagation can be easily achieved via stem cuttings or by gently separating the root structure.
 Pinch the stems of the Pellonia houseplant to train the plant into the desired shape.